-Here are 12 healthy and practical foods for 1-year-olds.
+We’ve partnered with Undeniably Dairy to bring you 12 healthy and practical foods for 1-year-olds.

 Around this time your 1-year-old starts to develop their pincer grasp, which involves pinching and maneuvering food with their fingertips, as they endeavor to self-feed.
 This is a great time to introduce finger-friendly foods.